isaquepinheiro/clibr-dart/README.md

 ### > --vcl --horse, --guard
 This flag defines new project partner Horse or VCL
 ```
-dmfbr new app my_api --horse
+clibr new app my_api --horse
-dmfbr new app my_api --vcl
+clibr new app my_api --vcl
 ```
 ### > Help
-This is a helper for dmfbr.
-Use `dmfbr <command> --help` for more information about a command.
+This is a helper for clibr.
+Use `clibr <command> --help` for more information about a command.
 ```
-dmfbr --help
+clibr --help
 ```
 ###### Aliases: -h